andyt530/az2tf/README.md

 ###

-OMS - terraform supports in but Azure cli2 doesn't as yet.
+OMS - terraform supports - but Azure cli2 doesn't as yet.